 Perhaps the most scenic of the Game of Thrones filming locations is the Azure Window, a natural arch in the sea cliffs on the western side of Gozo, where the wedding of Khal Drogo and Daenerys Targaryen was filmed.
 The Azure Window was famous long before the show’s connection, and it is visited daily by hundreds of tourists.

-Travel Tip: try to visit as late in the day as possible to appreciate the site at its fullest, or take a kayak tour to view the Azure Window from the water.
+Travel Tip: try to visit as late in the day as possible to appreciate the site to its fullest, or take a kayak tour to view the Azure Window from the water.

 This is one of the windiest places in the Maltese Islands.
 The constant whipping of wind and sea is slowly eroding the Azure Window, and the arch is expected to collapse in the next few years.
 Despite this, thousands of tourists walk across its top every day, ignoring ‘Danger’ signs.